 - Near the escarpment, offers majestic views of Drakensberg

 - Olifants River attracts a variety of wildlife all year round

-Balule Game Reserve is a large Big 5 game reserve.
+Balule Private Game Reserve is a large Big Five game reserve.
 It forms part of the Greater Kruger National Park as a huge, unfenced wildlife conservancy where the animals are allowed unrestricted movement over more than two million hectares.

-The mighty Olifants River runs through the centre of the Balule Reserve, attracting a large number of wildlife throughout the year, and especially in the dry season (Winter months from June to August).
-A Big 5 reserve (elephant, rhino, buffalo, lion and leopard), Balule also offers good sightings of cheetah, wild dog and hyena as well as the big plains animals like giraffe, zebra, wildebeest, zebra and various antelope species.
+The mighty Olifants River runs through the centre of Balule Private Game Reserve, attracting a large number of wildlife throughout the year, and especially in the dry season which falls in the South African winter from June to August.
+A Big 5 reserve (elephant, buffalo, lion, and sometimes rhino and leopard), Balule also offers occasional sightings of cheetah, wild dog and hyena as well as the big plains animals like giraffe, zebra, wildebeest, zebra and various antelope species.
 The Olifants River teems with hippo and crocodile.
 Of course, birdlife is also prolific at Balule.

-Not as well known as some of the older, private reserves, Balule offers an excellent safari experience with plentiful game, by virtue of the perennial Olifants River.
-Excellent game viewing is coupled with a more diverse scenery than you'd see at some of the more southern game reserves.
-Balule is not far from the escarpment and you can get glimpses of the mighty Drakensberg mountains in the distance.
+Not as well known as some of the older private reserves, Balule offers an excellent safari experience with plentiful game, by virtue of the perennial Olifants River.
+While the game viewing here is a little less consistent than in the more famous Timbavati or Sabi Sand reserves, here you can enjoy more diverse scenery in less crowded game driving conditions.
+Balule Private Game Reserve is not far from the escarpment and you can get glimpses of the mighty Drakensberg mountains in the distance.